SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 1. The proposer first asks if the NEW replica is still in the NEW state.
 The latency of information propagation can cheat.
 That’s why we need to confirm the state of the new replica.
 2. If the replica says READY, the proposer internally marks it as READY and finish.
 If the replica says NEW, do the following.
 By internally marking as READY, the proposer will ignore any state of that replica in later updateReplicationConfig.
 There might be some delay for it to become ready.
 3. **The proposer waits until all the requests are processed**.
 This is to ensure that its state is the newest state.
-If it has some requests left undone, its state is earlier than latest.
+If it has some requests left undone, its state is earlier than the latest.
 4. The proposer checkpoints the state.
 It contains the balance of all accounts and the last processed log ID and the last committed log ID.
 5. The proposer sends the checkpoint to the new replica.
 6. The new replica accepts and recovers the state from the checkpoint. **Now the new replica is in the same state as the proposer.**